Why Organisational Debt Is Such a Powerful Concept

 Have you ever felt like the weight of unfinished tasks and unresolved issues is slowing everything down?
-Whether you’re running a business, leading a team, or simply trying to keep your life on track, there’s a concept that perfectly captures this reality: Organizational Debt.
+Whether you’re running a business, leading a team, or simply trying to keep your life on track, there’s a concept that perfectly captures this reality: Organisational Debt.

 “Organizational debt is the accumulation of changes and decisions leaders should have made but didn’t.”